EMOTIONAL LEARNING AND MEMORY (ELM) ONLINE STUDY

 Access to the internet and an electronic device (phone, tablet or computer).

 Please note: We understand that families can be made up of a number of different parent and child variations; including same sex parents, grandparent or other family member carers, and more.
 For the purpose of our research, we wish to look at the role of male and female parents on adolescent development.
 However, we acknowledge that families come in many wonderful and important shapes and sizes.

-If you are located in Melbourne and would like to participate in the ELM Study in person, or wish to learn more about our larger study, please click here.
+If you are located in Melbourne and would like to participate in the ELM Study in person (for adolescents aged 14-16), or wish to learn more about our larger study, please click here.